Solar vs. Traditional Energy

 While the cost of solar power per megawatt hour is now less than fossil fuel energy, individual homeowners might still be worried about the cost of purchasing solar panels.
 However, on smaller, household levels, the cost of solar panels also continues to drop.
 In 2020, the average cost of solar panels stood at $2.91 per watt, or $12,920 per system after tax credits.
 This cost of course varies on incentives by state as well as the size of solar systems needed for a home.
 The average homeowner needs 28-34 solar panels in order to fully offset their electricity costs.
 Depending on the location of a home, a larger system may be required in order to produce enough kW to cover energy needs.

 In many cases, homeowners will be able to pay back their solar panels in as little as six years, though typical payback periods continue to hover around 15 years.
 Individuals and families looking to benefit from renewable solar energy aren’t limited to household rooftop solar panel systems.
-Community Solar farms are popping up around the country and allow people to receive discounted solar energy even if they cannot install solar panels on their own property.
+Community Solar farms are popping up around the country in states such as Illinois, New York, and Massachusetts, allowing people to receive discounted solar energy even if they cannot install solar panels on their own property.

 Clearway Community Solar is one leading company that allows individuals, businesses, schools, hospitals and municipalities to have an accessible and convenient path to go solar, without panel installation on their property or having to assume any upfront costs.
 Besides removing the barrier of the cost of installation of private solar panel systems, Community Solar programs also guarantee savings on electricity – customers subscribe to a solar farm and pay Clearway for solar bill credits that they receive at a guaranteed monthly discount.
 The solar bill credits are applied to utility bills, reducing those bills.